-Canon 100D versus Sony RX100 III
+Canon 100D vs Sony RX100 III

-The Canon EOS 100D (called Canon SL1 in some regions) and the Sony Cyber-shot DSC-RX100 III are two digital cameras that were revealed to the public, respectively, in March 2013 and May 2014.
+The Canon EOS 100D (called Canon SL1 in some regions) and the Sony Cyber-shot DSC-RX100 III are two digital cameras that were officially introduced, respectively, in March 2013 and May 2014.
 The 100D is a DSLR, while the RX100 III is a fixed lens compact.
 The cameras are based on an APS-C (100D) and an one-inch (RX100 III) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Sony provides 20 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Sony provides 20 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 III is considerably smaller (44 percent) than the Canon 100D.
 In this context, it is worth noting that neither the 100D nor the RX100 III are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the RX100 III has a lens built in, whereas the 100D is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the 100D and their specifications in the Canon EF Lens Catalog.

 Concerning battery life, the 100D gets 380 shots out of its LP-E12 battery, while the RX100 III can take 320 images on a single charge of its NP-BX1 power pack.
 The power pack in the RX100 III can be charged via the USB port, which can be very convenient when travelling.